lbm364dl/blog/_posts/2025-03-16-chinese-characters-can-speak.md

 would probably recall two other characters that are taught right at the start.

 - The character 吗 (ma).
-This is used as a sentence-final particle [^4] to denote yes-no questions.
+This is used as a sentence-final particle[^5] to denote yes-no questions.
 Particles are usually another example of _phono-semantic_ characters.
 They usually include the mouth 口 (i.e. _speech_) as the meaning component besides the sound component.
 In the case of 吗, our lovely horse gives the sound.
-Just note that the tone [^5] is not the same, but as I said, the sound component works as a hint, and it doesn't need to be exactly spot on.
+Just note that the tone[^6] is not the same, but as I said, the sound component works as a hint, and it doesn't need to be exactly spot on.
 - The character 妈 (mā), which means _mother_, usually also doubled as 妈妈.
-From the previous dialogue, you now also know that 女 means _woman_. _What do women have to do with horses?_ Why does this just sound like the start of a horrible joke?
+From the previous dialogue, you now also know that 女 means _woman_. _What do women have to do with horses?_ Oh, come on, Chinese characters are not a joke...
 Fortunately, at this point, you can already understand how this works—a _mother_ is a _woman_, and 马 gives the sound, as simple as that.

 You can see where this is going.
 There are some characters which are commonly